Did Oprah buy her half sister a house?

 Q: How did Patricia Lofton react to this gift?

-A: Details about Patricia Lofton’s living conditions have not been disclosed publicly.
+A: Details about Patricia Lofton’s living situation prior to receiving the house are not widely known.